 To apply for an IIP Internships, you must currently be a fully enrolled Princeton freshman, sophomore, or junior.
 Note: if you are not enrolled at the time of application, but will be enrolled during the spring semester, you are eligible to apply.

-IIP Internships and Princeton in France applications open on October 19 and will close November 30 at 5:00 pm.
+IIP Internships and Princeton in France applications open November 1 and will close December 5 at midnight.

 How to Apply

 It is important to read all of the application instructions before submitting your application.

 Please note: Do not fill out internship applications you find on company/organization websites.
 The IIP has a special relationship with the companies and organizations listed on the IIP website, so much of the information that you may read on company/organization websites about their internships will not apply to you.